virgil48YT/virgil48YT/README.md

-- hi this is actually my account, virgil48 i prob forgor the pass
+- hi this is actually my account
 - maybe ill post here or nah
-- currently interested about the orc
-- orc member since 2019
 - my discord is virgil48

 <!---